zadorlab/KinBot/README.md

 Ruben Van de Vijver, Judit Zádor: KinBot: Automated stationary point search on potential energy surfaces, Computer Physics Communication, 2019, 106947 https://doi.org/10.1016/j.cpc.2019.106947

 ## How to Install
-Make sure all dependencies are correctly installed (see the manual in the docs/ directory for a list of dependencies).
+Make sure all dependencies are correctly installed.
+The dependencies are lister here https://github.com/zadorlab/KinBot/wiki/Setting-Up-KinBot-on-Your-System

 Clone the project to the place where you want to run it.
 Make sure you switch to the latest version, e.g., 2.0.1: